Holidoit Logo

 2. Walk to the Pyramids of Zone

-Also in Zone, another naturalistic attraction not to be missed is the famous Pyramids of Zone Nature Reserve.
+Still in Zone, another naturalistic attraction not to be missed is the famous Nature Reserve of the Pyramids of Zone.
 The Pyramids, also called Fairy Chimneys or Rock Fairies, are peculiar rock columns with a unique shape, up to 30 m high.
-To admire this unique wonder there is a circular trail of medium difficulty, with the autumn season being the most suitable time for a visit.
+To admire this unique wonder there è a circular route of medium difficulty, with the autumn season being the most suitable time for a visit.

 The very strange shape of the Pyramids of Zone

-A route through the Torbiere del Sebino Nature Reserve.
+A path through the Sebino Peat Bogs Nature Reserve

 4. Walk and swim in Lake Moro